 Reasons Why Your Toilet Can Keep Running

-If your toilet keeps running after the flush, there are multiple reasons why it can be happening: problems with flapper, gasket, or float height.
+If your toilet keeps running after the flush, there are multiple reasons why it can be happening: problems with the flapper, gasket, or float height.
 All of them can be located immediately and don’t require too much time to repair.
-The process of dealing with each you can explore below.
+The process of dealing with each you can explore is below.